 Baltic Museums: Love IT!
 (2017-2020)

-The main objective of the project is to develop new IT-enabled tourism products for natural and cultural heritage tourist destinations in the SBR in form of multilingual BYOD-guided tours providing an enhanced visitor experience during and after the visit thanks to gamification, multimedia content, and augmented reality techniques.
+The main objective of the project was to develop new IT-enabled tourism products for natural and cultural heritage tourist destinations in the SBR in the form of multilingual BYOD-guided tours, providing an enhanced visitor experience during and after the visit thanks to gamification, multimedia content, and augmented reality techniques.

-The guides will provide informational and educational content to visitor’s lacking access to other types of guides due to high-season crowd or insufficient language skills, they are especially suitable for lone and cross-border travelers.
+The guides provided informational and educational content to visitors lacking access to other types of guides due to high-season crowds or insufficient language skills.
+They were especially suitable for lone and cross-border travelers.

-The common gamification service will make the visitors’ experience more involving, and will extend it out of a single visit fostering long-term relationship.
-A new region-wide brand (working name: South Baltic Spotter) will be introduced to make the new gamified products better recognizable and marketable, not only making the tourist offer of the SBR more visible and coherent to visitors but also forming a sustainable cross-border network of tourist destinations using the brand, open and prepared for new members joining.
+The common gamification service made the visitors’ experience more engaging and extended it beyond a single visit, fostering long-term relationships.
+A new region-wide brand (working name: South Baltic Spotter) was introduced to make the new gamified products more recognizable and marketable.
+This not only made the tourist offer of the SBR more visible and coherent to visitors but also formed a sustainable cross-border network of tourist destinations using the brand, open and prepared for new members to join.

 Our goals

-The chosen approach ensures the high user-perceived quality of the products (thanks to involvement of end-users on several stages of their development), provides cost advantages (outputs used by many institutions), makes efficient use of the project partners’ competencies (by knowledge sharing), ensures transferability of the results to other destinations (sharing of both know-how and solutions).
+The chosen approach ensured high user-perceived quality of the products (thanks to end-user involvement at multiple stages of development), provided cost advantages (as outputs were used by multiple institutions), made efficient use of the project partners’ competencies (through knowledge sharing), and ensured the transferability of results to other destinations (by sharing both know-how and solutions).

 BalticMuseums 2.0 Plus (2010 – 2015)